 Your own policy (and structure/template you start with) needs to be suitable for your own situation.

 You might find other useful ideas in the induction training checklist and other training templates on this website, because they all provide different aspects and potential headings/content for an overall training policy.

 The challenge in developing an effective training policy is including all the key issues but keeping it concise and compact, so people will actually read and refer to it.

-Importantly also, a training policy must provide the basic system and management guide for the people who design and develop training manuals within the organization - for example whether manuals must contain, or instead refer to, the training policy; whether manuals are course-specific or job-specific or departmental-specific; who is responsible for designing and updating manuals; and whether the media formats of manuals (printed, online, etc).
+Importantly also, a training policy must provide the basic system and management guide for the people who design and develop training manuals within the organisation - for example whether manuals must contain, or instead refer to, the training policy; whether manuals are course-specific or job-specific or departmental-specific; who is responsible for designing and updating manuals; and whether the media formats of manuals (printed, online, etc).

 Whatever is included in the training policy, keep it simple - the use of short bullet points under each heading will enable greater clarity.
 Policies are no use if they are so dry and wordy that people are not inclined to read and use them.